Cookies managing

 Photo: Alla Kremenchuk

 My daughter lives in Hungary.
 On March 2nd she made an arrangement with a taxi driver, and he took me to the Kyiv railway station.
-We went by at least a dozen checkpoints on the blown up roads and under constant air raids.
+We went through at least a dozen checkpoints on blown up roads and under constant air raids.

 I got on the top bed and fell right asleep.
 I woke up in Lviv, when some passengers got out and others came in, filling up the carriage again.
-In Chop the train was met by volunteers.
-They fed me and gave me a free ticket to Zakhon’.
-I got to Budapest from there, and my whole family greeted me: children, grandchildren.
+The train was met in Chop by volunteers.
+They fed me and gave me a free ticket to Zakhony right across the Hungarian border.
+I got to Budapest from there, and my whole family greeted me, with all my children, and grandchildren.
 I live with my daughter, attend pro-Ukrainian demonstrations, and volunteer: I help sort humanitarian aid and cook…

 Residential building in Irpin after shelling by Russian troops